econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

   * Execute ASK swap order for Account A: 0x3ae0c79f9dca26552d42b700b4de319d0dda65f12acc8d2328d0c9f057792c4e
 ```

-It's possible for an account to trade against itself, such as with the swap orders above.
+It's possible for an account to match (but not fill) against itself, such as with the swap orders above.
 Swaps are trades performed without a market account involved.
 Since the limit orders have the `CancelMaker` self-match behavior, the above swaps do not emit fill events.
 However, the swaps do result in `PlaceSwapOrderEvent` emissions even though the trade doesn't fill anything.